fiddyhamma/fiddyhamma/README.md

 - 👋 Hi, I’m @fiddyhamma a product designer passionate about open source and poetry.
-- 😊 I'm relaxing at the moment.
+- 😊 I'm building at the moment.
 - 📚 I love reading books and enjoy the serenity of nature.
 - 👀 I’m interested in medical sciences, design, code, open source and poetry.
 - 💞️ I’m looking to collaborate on design projects and open science.